cloudfence/opnsense-wazuh/README.md

 ### OPNsense-ban.sh

-Ban an offensor IP from a host with wazuh agent installed in the OPNsense (perimeter) firewall via API call triggered by wazuh/ossec agent active response feature.
+Ban an offender IP from a host with a wazuh agent installed in the OPNsense (perimeter) firewall via API calls triggered by wazuh/ossec agent active response feature.

-**Pre requisites**
+**Prerequisites**

--**Make sure that your Wazuh Server and OPNsense has your Whitelist IPs configured or you can be banned from your own Firewall!**
+-**Make sure that your Wazuh Server and OPNsense has your Whitelist IPs configured, or you can be banned from your own Firewall!**

 -OPNsense Firewall in network perimeter

--Wazuh Server and at least one Host with Wazuh Agent (tested on Linux) installed (with active response enabled) - not tested on OSSEC, but it will probabilly work too.
+-Wazuh Server and at least one Host with Wazuh Agent (tested on Linux) installed (with active response enabled) - not tested on OSSEC, but it will probably work too.

 **OPNsense Firewall steps**

 -Create a Firewall Alias with the name `wazuh_activeresponse`

--Create a block rule in WAN interface with the Alias created in the last step and put it in the `Source` option
+-Create a block rule in the WAN interface with the Alias created in the last step and put it in the `Source` option

--Create an user and enable the API in it.
+-Create a user and enable the API in it.
 Instructions here: https://docs.opnsense.org/development/how-tos/api.html

 **Wazuh server steps**